 For David Fincher’s “Mank,” the black-and-white Herman J. Mankiewicz (Gary Oldman) biopic about Golden Age Hollywood and scripting “Citizen Kane,” go-to sound editor and mixer Ren Klyce experimented with modern tech to reproduce the aural limitations of movies from the ’30s and ’40s.
 And he did it through reverse engineering.
 First, Klyce made it sound great, then he downgraded the spectrum, treating every aspect separately, and then he mixed it several times, adding distortion, compression, and other artifacts.
 Finally, at Skywalker Sound, he created heavy echo, reverb, and other annoying anomalies to authenticate what “Citizen Kane” sounded like in a movie theater.

-For Paul Greengrass’ first western, “News of the World,” about a treacherous Texas road trip between Tom Hanks’ ex-Confederate, who reads the news from town to town, and Helena Zengel’s 10-year-old orphan, the soundscape was spare and austere, but unpredictably violent, like the environments.
+For Paul Greengrass’ first western, “News of the World,” about a treacherous Texas road trip between Hanks’ ex-Confederate, who reads the news from town to town, and Helena Zengel’s 10-year-old orphan, the soundscape was spare and austere, but unpredictably violent.
 Greengrass was in good hands with four-time Oscar nominated supervising sound editor Oliver Tarney (including “1917,” “The Martian,” “Captain Phillips”) and rerecording mixers Mike Prestwood Smith (“Captain Phillips,” “United 93”) and William Miller (“Baby Driver”).

 Key Oscar Indicators